Frequently Asked Questions

-Heavybit is an accelerator and venture fund that helps Pre-Seed to mid-Series A developer and enterprise companies achieve breakout success.
+Heavybit is a venture fund that helps Pre-Seed to Series A developer and enterprise companies achieve breakout commerical success.

 Founders who have created category-defining developer and enterprise products and want differentiated partners to help them build and fund enduring companies.

 Heavybit is a tailored experience for each company from start to finish.
-We only work with ~8 companies at any given time and we accept individual companies into the accelerator on a rolling basis throughout the year.
+We only work with ~8 companies at any given time and we accept individual companies into the program on a rolling basis throughout the year.
 Apply today!

 Yes!
-Heavybit operates a venture fund to invest in our accelerator member companies.
+Heavybit definitely invests in companies.
 We pride ourselves on providing flexible capital.
-We don’t have fixed requirements on ownership or deal structures.
 We understand that in today’s world early-stage companies capitalize themselves on different schedules with a variety of mechanisms and we adapt on a company-by-company basis.
 HB invests along the entire early-stage spectrum from company formation to Series A. We primarily lead or co-lead pre-Seed and Seed rounds with checks ranging anywhere from 750k to 2.5M+.

-No. Heavybit’s fund only invests in Heavybit accelerator companies.
-We believe that our structured approach to education, coaching, and strategic involvement significantly increases the value of our member companies and we don’t believe in partnering any other way than being all-in.
+No. Heavybit only invests in companies that we can work with directly.
+We believe that our structured approach to education, coaching, and strategic involvement significantly increase the value of our member companies and we don’t believe in partnering any other way than being all-in.

 No. While we appreciate your interest, the decision to become a Heavybit member rests with founders.
 Only founders can attend regular office hours, founder dinners, and partner sessions.
 If you’d like to get involved with the community, you should instead subscribe to event updates and the newsletter.

 Yes.
 It’s never too early to begin discussions.
 We’ve worked with a number of pre-product teams, but we do look for teams with a product vision and some experience in their product category or with their target audience.
 We love working with teams to help them connect the dots towards commercial scaling.